-Individualized lesson plans are prescribed for all students that address individual needs in reading, math, and language.
-Learning style questionnaires determine the student's learning style meet the needs of visual, auditory, and kinesthetic learners.
+Individualized lesson plans are prescribed for all students that address individual needs in reading (language arts) and math.
+Learning style questionnaires determine the student's learning styleto meet the needs of visual, auditory, and kinesthetic learners.

 The Special Populations Coordinator is available to aid students with special needs.
 Adult students with disabilities must self-identify and request accommodations.